 Mardock Scramble is different from the typical anime.
 The character features are detailed rather than simplified; the personalities are introspective rather than frantic; it has an electronic and ambient music soundtrack that’s devoid of catchy pop rock singing or guitar riffs; there aren’t any slapstick gags or spit takes; and there isn’t a high school classroom in sight.

-If you like science-fiction, fantasy, stylish art, and solid animation, and don't have a problem with scenes featuring graphic violence, mental and physical abuse, and nudity, you should definitively check out Mardock Scramble.
+If you like science-fiction fantasy, stylish art, and strong animation, and don't have a problem with scenes featuring graphic violence, mental and physical abuse, and nudity, you should definitively check out Mardock Scramble.
 If you haven't read the synopsis yet, don't.
-Avoid the trailers, too.
 The less you know going in, the more surprised you’ll be.